augustine0890/cloud-data-engineer/azure-data-enineering-dp-203/azure_de.md

   - Monitor and Optimize Data Storage adn Data Processing (10-15%)
 ## The Evolving World of Data and the Data Engineer
 - A data engineer deals with data that can be structured, unstructured, or aggregated.
 Structured data can be stored in Azure Blob storage, Azure SQL Database, and Azure SQL Data Warehouse.
+  - As a data engineer, you'll extract raw data from a structured or unstructured data pool and migrate it to a staging data repository.
+Because the data source might have a different structure than the target destination, you'll transform the data from the source schema to the destination schema.
+- It is challenging to align on-premises expenses with actual usage.
+With on-premises servers, the expenses will almost never align with actual use.
+- Cloud systems track costs by subscriptions.
+A subscription can be based on usage measured in compute units, hours, or transactions.
+- One benefit of Cloud environments requires no capital investment.
+T — You pay for a service or product as you use it i.e., pay-as-you-go pricing.
+Moving servers and services to the cloud also reduces operational costs.
+- High availability duplicates customer content for redundancy and meets SLAs in Azure.
+- The lift-and-shift strategy provides immediate benefits, including higher availability, lower operational costs, and the ability to transfer workloads from one datacenter to another.
+- Extract, Transform and Load (ETL) is a typical process for ingesting data from an on-premises database to an on-premises data warehouse.
+- In an ELT process, data is extracted and loaded in its native format.
+This change reduces the time required to load the data into a destination system.
+The change also limits resource contention on the data sources.
+- Azure Data Factory provides robust resources and nearly 100 enterprise connectors.
+It Also allows you to transform data by a wide variety of languages.
+It can orchestrate the movement of data between various data stores.
+- __The Tasks of Data Engineer:__
+  - A data engineer's data work process that helps meet business requirements is called data wrangling (large scale).
+  - Primary responsibilities include using services and tools to ingest, egress, and transform data from multiple sources.
+Including managing, monitoring, and ensure the security and privacy of data to satisfy business neeeds.
+  - Workflow: source --> prepare --> ingest --> analyze --> consume.
+  - During the extraction process, the data and its source are defined.
+  - Data engineer: data store, secured, ETL/ELT (monitoring, logging).
+  - Data scientist: descriptive analytics, predictive analytics, deep learning, data wrangling, feature engineering.
+  - AI engineer: AI services, cognitive services (voice, vision, language), APIs, Embed, Store.
+  - A work plan to implement ETL operations should include a provisioning workflow and a holistic workflow.
+  - Business case: create a visualization of the data's history for Contoso's Chief Medical Officer
+    - Azure IoT Hub: capture real-time data from the ICU's IoT devices.
+    - Azure Stream Analytics: stream and enrich the IoT data to create windows and aggregations, and to integrate Azure ML.
+    - Azure Data Lake Storage Generation 2: store the biometric data at high-speed.
+    - Azure Data Factory: perform the extract load transform and final load.
+    - Azure Synapse Analytics: provide data warehousing and big data engineering services to support the data needs.
+    - Power BI: create the patient dashboard.
+Showing real-time telemetry about the patient's condition, patient's recent history.
+    - Holistic workflow: Setup IoT Hub (capture data) --> connect to Stream Analytics (window creation, aggregate)
+      - IoT Hub moves the streaming data to Azure Data Lake Storage by using Azure Functions
+      - Setup Azure Functions to store the Stream Analytics aggregates in Azure Data Lake Storage Gen 2.
+      - Use Azure Data Factory to load data from the Data Lake into Azure Synapse Analytics to support data needs.
+      - In parallel, connect the Azure Machine Learning Services to Azure Data Lake Storage to perform predictive analytics.
+      - Connect Power BI to stream analytics to pull the real-time aggregates for the patient data.
+      - Connect Azure Synapse Analytics to pull the historical data to create a combined dashboard